adstastic/blog/content/quotes/why-i-deleted-my-second-brain-a-journey-back-to-real-thinking.md

 ref: https://youtube.com/watch?v=CjSWwmg-JRM&amp;si=d2DqUUYFI2vmGg98
 ---

 I feel really seen by this.
 For years I've tried to be dilligent with PKM and read-it-later tools.
 There are some workflows that are useful e.g. these quotes are parsed from my highlights of the transcript of the Youtube video in [Reader](https://readwise.io/read), but overall my journey mirrors the author's, and the underlying psychology it exposes is uncomfortable to comprehend.
-I'm not sure I'll take the drastic measure of deleting it all like they did, but it's given me serious pause for thought.
-Regarding bolded sections, it seems absurd to highlight something, then further emphasise by bolding parts of it - I do it to capture the parts that really hit home, while providing context around it.
+I'm not sure I'll delete it all, but it's given serious pause for thought.

+The irony: this posts plays into the same fallacy the video exposes: will I reflect on it again?
+Or having done the act of saving, highlighting, documenting, is it condemned to the archives, never to traverse my neurons again?

 Quoting [Westenberg](https://youtube.com/watch?v=CjSWwmg-JRM&amp;si=d2DqUUYFI2vmGg98):